beccachang/CS411-Project/docs/user-stories.md

 **Look for Past Searches?**

+action: click a button to view previous searches

 result:
 everything goes right: display (up to the last) 10 most recent searches and the associated articles, videos, songs